sunshine-attack/griffin.mvccontrib/README.markdown

 Current features
 ----------------

-Read the wiki for a more detailed introduction.

 * Easy model, view and validation localization without ugly attributes.
 * HtmlHelpers that allows you to extend them or modify the generated HTML before it's written to the view.
 * Base structure for JSON responses to allow integration between different plugins.
-* Administration area for localization administration
+* Web-based administration

+Read the wiki for a more detailed introduction.